University of Alabama in Birmingham’s Nurse Anesthesia program is one of the largest CRNA programs in the country.

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-You will begin your clinical experience during the third semester, while you continue classroom work.
+You will begin your clinical experience during the fourth semester, while you continue classroom work.
 Your clinical rotations will be scheduled in an attempt to provide each student with equal types of clinical experience.
 Throughout your CRNA training, you’ll learn how to:

 CRNA Program Requirements